-- First, a container is placed on the node, requesting 1 CPU core.
-The runtime will open the container, and will set the CPU limit to 1 core.
-Container will not be able to use more than 1 core.
+First, a container is placed on the node, requesting one CPU core.
+The runtime opens the container and sets the CPU limit to one core.
+The container won't be able to use more than one core.

-- Then, a replica of service is placed on the node, and the corresponding service package specifies a limit of 1 CPU core.
-The runtime will open the code package, and will set its CPU limit to 1 core.
+Then, a replica of a service is placed on the node, and the corresponding service package specifies a limit of one CPU core.
+The runtime opens the code package and sets its CPU limit to one core.

 At this point, the sum of limits is equal to the capacity of the node.
 A process and a container are running with one core each and not interfering with each other.
 Service Fabric doesn't place any more containers or replicas when they are specifying the CPU limit.

-- Mixing governed and non-governed services and containers: If user creates a service without any resource governance specified, the runtime will consider it as if it was consuming no resources, and will be able to place it on the node in our example.
-In this case, this new process will effectively consume some CPU at the expense of the services that are already running on the node.
-The solution to this problem is either not to mix governed and non-governed services in the same cluster, or to use placement constraints so that they do not end up on the same set of nodes.
+Mixing governed and non-governed services and containers: If a user creates a service without any resource governance specified, the runtime sees it as consuming no resources, and can place it on the node in our example.
+In this case, this new process effectively consumes some CPU at the expense of the services that are already running on the node.
+There are two solution to this problem.
+Either don't mix governed and non-governed services on the same cluster, or use placement constraints so that these two types of services don't end up on the same set of nodes.

-- In case when another process is started on the node, outside of Service Fabric (for example, an OS service): In this situation, the process outside Service Fabric also contends for CPU with existing services.
+When another process is started on the node, outside Service Fabric (for example, an OS service): In this situation, the process outside Service Fabric also contends for CPU with existing services.
 The solution to this problem is to set up node capacities correctly to account for OS overhead, as shown in the next section.

 Cluster setup for enabling resource governance